-The 15 reactor units with electricity generation currently in the process of decommissioning as per 31 December 2001, include 8 prototype and demonstration facilities, as well as the nuclear power plants at Greifswald (KGR), Rheinsberg (KKR) and Mülheim-Kärlich (KMK).
-In addition, the nuclear power plants Niederaichbach (KKN) and the Heißdampfreaktor Kahl (HDR) have been fully dismantled and the sites have been cleared for non-nuclear use.
-The nuclear power plant at Stade (KKS) has announced final shut-down and subsequent decommissioning for 2003.
+The 17 reactor units with electricity generation which are currently in the process of decommissioning or for which a decommissioning licence had been applied for as per 31 December 2004, include 7 prototype and demonstration facilities, as well as the nuclear power plants at Greifswald (KGR), Rheinsberg (KKR), Würgassen, Mülheim-Kärlich (KMK), Stade (KKS) and Obrigheim (KWO).
+In addition, the nuclear power plant Niederaichbach (KKN) and the Heißdampfreaktor Kahl (HDR) have been fully dismantled and the sites have been cleared for non-nuclear use.